framer/motion/api/framer-motion.api.md

     stop(): void;
     // (undocumented)
     updateAndNotify: (v: V, render?: boolean) => void;
-    // Warning: (ae-forgotten-export) The symbol "SubscriptionManager" needs to be exported by the entry point index.d.ts
-    //
-    // @internal
-    updateSubscribers: SubscriptionManager<Subscriber<V>>;
     }

 // Warning: (ae-internal-missing-underscore) The name "motionValue" should be prefixed with an underscore because the declaration is marked as @internal